BrightCoders-Institute/reto-cifrado-vigenere-Imaiez/README.md

 With .delete i can remove the spaces on the message given so it will be able to put everything togheter.

-Just create an array tiwht the message given an the ley.
+Just create an array with the message given at the message variable.

+Matched the array length: message and key numerical form.